 The purpose of the Institute is to disseminate evidence based treatments for child and adolescent eating disorders.
-No current strategies are available for clinicians wishing to have such training in a systematic and quality controlled manner.
-In addition, the Institute will help provide both insurers and families information about family based treatment and the skills mastered by clinicians.
+No current strategies are available for clinicians wishing to have such training in a systematic and quality-controlled manner.
+In addition, the Institute will help provide both insurers and families with information about family based treatment and the skills mastered by clinicians.

 The Institute provides several levels of training for interested clinicians.

-- Certification for consultation of treatment in key models
+Certification to provide advanced training of treatment in key models

 "Family Based Treatment for Adolescents with Anorexia Nervosa"

 Clinicians are invited to join this 2-day workshop to discuss the application of Family Based Treatment treatment of adolescents with Anorexia Nervosa.
 Lecture and role plays will be used in this interactive course.
-The registration fee of $540/$280 (trainee/student fee*) includes breakfast and lunch.
+The registration fee is $600/$400 (trainee/student fee*).
 Register here.

 Note: There are no CME or CEU credits for any Institute courses.
 Attendees will be receiving training from experts in Family-Based Treatment for use in therapeutic practice or expansion of knowledge of therapeutic approaches for eating disorders.